phanhieu2507/saa-03/docs/networks/NAT.md

 # NAT
-- used in a public vpc subnet to enable instances in private subnet outbut ipv4 traffic to the internet
+- used in a public vpc subnet to enable instances in private subnet output ipv4 traffic to the internet
 - supports ACLs
 - supports flow logs
 ## Nat Instance